skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * The jumper wires for the address will be connected to the outputs of the memory address register, the register that contains the current location of the RAM we've readily available to use
 * Remove the power rails of a new breadboard and fit it between the clock breadboard and the RAM breadboard
 * We'll use a single 74LS173A (4 bit register) for the memory address register
-    * This register will be connected to the BUS, as we expect the computer on "running" mode to share memory addresses via the BUS, and store that value there
+    * This register will be connected to the Bus, as we expect the computer on "running" mode to share memory addresses via the Bus, and store that value there
     * The outputs of this register will be connected (via a multiplexer) to the RAM address pins
       * The multiplexer would allow to chose between the memory address register and a manual switch to feed the RAM address pins
-    * The reason we don't connect the BUS directly to the address pins of the RAM is that the bus can only hold 8 bits of information and if we wanted to write something on a given memory address we'd just have lost 4 bits to determine the address and thus 4 information bits to write are gonna be truncated
+    * The reason we don't connect the Bus directly to the address pins of the RAM is that the bus can only hold 8 bits of information and if we wanted to write something on a given memory address we'd just have lost 4 bits to determine the address and thus 4 information bits to write are gonna be truncated
-      * Just reading the contents of a RAM address by just relying on the BUS to get the address is pin feed is problematic too as in that same clock pulse the BUS is supposed to hold the RAM address then whoever outputed that to the BUS must disable its outputs and to allow the RAM at the address specified by the BUS to output its contents.
-Thus getting the address and outputting the contents to the BUS just right as the other module disables its BUS output looks very complicated to implement in a reliable way, therefore we use the address register to store which ever address we need to use.
+      * Just reading the contents of a RAM address by just relying on the Bus to get the address is pin feed is problematic too as in that same clock pulse the Bus is supposed to hold the RAM address then whoever outputed that to the Bus must disable its outputs and to allow the RAM at the address specified by the Bus to output its contents.
+Thus getting the address and outputting the contents to the Bus just right as the other module disables its Bus output looks very complicated to implement in a reliable way, therefore we use the address register to store which ever address we need to use.
 * We use a 4-bit DIP switch as the "programming mode" alternative to feed the address pins of the RAM (via the multiplexer)
 * The multiplexer logic to select between 1 bit of register address (run mode or "A") and 1 bit of manual address (programming mode or "B") can be described by the logic circuit below.
 ![404]({{ site.url }}/images/8bit/ram/mux3.PNG)